AFRICA

 30) Stage of transaction when notification must be filed

-The notification can be filed at any time prior to Closing or material implementation of the transaction in Costa Rica.
+The notification can be filed at any time prior to closing or material implementation of the transaction in Costa Rica.

 31) Pre-notification consultations